Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/JTAG_Boot/README.md

 * DS1 DONE LED on.
 * DS3-DS5 PL GPIO LEDs are toggling (connected to binary counters in design).
-* DS2 ERROR_OUT LED is off (indicating no errors have occurred during the JTAG boot).

 # Hardware Design Details